|Maisie, me, and Madighan while Greg went to find Miles after the parade ended.

 With the upcoming 20 minute drive (not much traffic on Saturday) back to our hotel, we arrived just in time to shower and dress for a 4:00 pm gathering at a long-time friend (and neighbor) Sue (of Chip and Sue).
 She was hosting an intimate group of our old mutual friends at her gorgeous new home.
 Tomorrow, we’ll share photos and details of that fabulous evening.

 |Common Canadian Geese and chicks on a leisurely swim on Wolfe Lake in St. Louis Park.

 It was fun to be with Greg and the grandchildren in the playful venue.
 The sun was shining on a perfectly cool and sunny day.
 Although the carnival area was certainly crowded, it wasn’t impossibly so, and we could easily maneuver about the grounds.

 Grandpa Tom purchased all-day passes for the three grandchildren while we followed them around as they excitedly moved from one activity to another.
 The time we had allotted flew by in a flash.
 Before we knew it, it was time to go.

 |Darth Vadar and other Star Wars characters on a passing float.

 Back in the car, having planned our timing to avoid stress, we couldn’t wipe the smiles off our faces.
 Soon, it would be time for adult chatter to begin, spending valuable time together with our old neighbors and dear friends.

 The neighborhood wasn’t the glue that held our group together.
-It was the companionship and love that brought us together and, held us together although some of us are no longer there.
+Instead, it was the companionship and love that brought us together and kept us together, although some of us are no longer there.
 More on that with photos tomorrow.

 Have a happy Father’s Day with your loved ones if circumstances prevail.
 If not, may you find a joyful place in your heart this day and always.